 LB 346P (Agriculture Committee) – Would modify several provisions of the Beginning Farmer Tax Credit Act all with the goal to increase utilization of the tax credit.
-The bill sits on General File, but was amended into LB 990 and approved on Select File.
+The bill sits on General File.
 Support

 LB 834 (Kremer) – Would preempt any local government action to regulate the registration, labeling or sale of seed based on the “type, nature or genetic makeup.”
 The bill awaits action on General File.
 Oppose